By Radical Yes Founder & Brand Director Kerryn Moscicki.

 1.Ask yourself, will you be able to wear this garment 30 times or more?
 Another way of framing the question is – will I still like this object in 12 months time – can I imagine wearing it again next season?

 2. If you can’t answer a brutally radical YES, ask yourself how can this product be used again?
 In the industry this is part of a system referred to as ‘closed loop’ manufacturing and it is considering things like the recyclability and longevity of the materials that have been used to manufacture the product.
 One of the ways we assist our customers with this process is through our ‘Toe Tapper’ trade initiative.
-Bring your pre-loved Radical Yes shoes into The Fitting Salon and we will pass them on to our Not-For-Profit partner Wear For Success to either sell at their famous fundraising sales or to help dress long-term unemployed women looking to re-enter the workforce.
+Bring your pre-loved Radical Yes shoes into The Fitting Salon and we will pass them on to our Not-For-Profit partner Ready Set to either sell at their famous fundraising sales or to help dress long-term unemployed women looking to re-enter the workforce.

 3. Care for your belongings.
 At Radical Yes we passionately advocate care and repair of all products.
 This includes practicing a monthly full moon ritual of loving your shoes.
 Waterproofing, polishing and moisturising uppers.
 After all these items are on your feet, bearing the brunt of your daily life – it is not reasonable – or sustainable - to expect things to last without some care and attention.

-As Rose Marcario, CEO of Patagonia explains "as individual consumers, the single best thing we can do for the planet is to keep our stuff in use longer.
+As Rose Marcario, Ex-CEO of Patagonia explains "as individual consumers, the single best thing we can do for the planet is to keep our stuff in use longer.
 This simple act of extending the life of our garments through proper care and repair reduces the need to buy more over time—thereby avoiding the CO2 emissions, waste output and water usage required to build it."

 Small choices big change